dxw/playbook/README.md

 It's dxw's playbook.
 It explains how we get things done.

 ## Changes
 The playbook documents how the playbook gets changed.
-See [changes to this document](https://github.com/dxw/playbook/blob/master/README.md#changes-to-this-document) for more information
+See the [changes to this document](https://github.com/dxw/playbook/blob/master/README.md#changes-to-this-document) section for more information.

 ## Structure of the repo